The Truth About Baby Elephants

 In 2018, the Louisville Zoo in Kentucky announced a baby elephant was on the way.
 Mikki, a 32-year-old African elephant, was pregnant.
 What the zoo did not share, is that this pregnancy was forced upon Mikki through repetitive, clumsy, and very invasive AI attempts.

-The gory details of elephant reproduction in zoos looks a lot like sexual assault.
 To make Mikki pregnant, Louisville Zoo chained Mikki by one front leg and tethered both of her rear legs with ropes.
 The bonds immobilized her so she was unable to move while keepers' attempted “successful” penetrations into her three-foot long reproductive tract.

 The Louisville Zoo — which has been shamed three times on our list of the 10 Worst Zoos for Elephants — revealed that it forced Mikki to endure nine brutal AI attempts and three “practice” sessions in less than two years between 2014 and 2016.

 Mikki's calf Scotty died at age three from colic in 2010.
 Mikki then suffered seven years of repeated and failed artificial insemination attempts by Louisville Zoo to have Fitz.
 Photo: Matt Stone/Courier Journal, Louisville Courier Journal via Imagn Content Services, LLC